Second City’s first African-American Mainstage performer

 Namesake of Second City’s Bob Curry Fellowship

-Bob Curry was Joseph Jefferson Award-winning actor and director and the first African-American to join The Second City’s resident company.
-A former workshop student, he joined the Mainstage cast in 1966 before joining what evolved into the first-ever touring company.
-It is rumored Curry often shed his clothing onstage during performances for laughs.
+Bob Curry was a Joseph Jefferson Award-winning actor and director and the first African American to join The Second City’s resident company.
+A former workshop student, he joined the Mainstage cast in 1966 before joining what evolved into the first-ever Touring Company.
 Bob helped to widen the path for more performers of color at Second City.

 In 1986, Curry received a Jeff Award for the Northlight Theatre production of “Boesman and Lenam,” tying for Best Supporting Actor with Danny Glover.